duanckham/genosage/README.md

 Genosage
 ========

-Genosage 2.0 - Php Framework
+## About
-Code by NoevilSparrow
+Genosage - A Simple Php Framework, Code by NoevilSparrow, All rights reserved.

-All rights reserved.
+## Contact
 noevil@foxmail.com